kupoback/clinical-trials-scraper-plugin/README.txt

 == Changelog ==

+= 1.5 =

+* Updated the logic for calculating the minimum and maximum age range so that they display correctly in years as 0 if they are set as such in their string text

 = 1.4 =

-Added field for allowing to override or not the CT.gov WYSIWYG content
+* Added field for allowing to override or not the CT.gov WYSIWYG content

 = 1.3 =

-Added new field for Eudract Number from the SecondaryInfo fields
+* Added new field for Eudract Number from the SecondaryInfo fields

-Added mapping to capture the Eudract Number during the API call
+* Added mapping to capture the Eudract Number during the API call

 = 1.2.1 =

-Fixed an issue with the Locations not importing the street or other address fields due to the match mapping
+* Fixed an issue with the Locations not importing the street or other address fields due to the match mapping

-Added in a new way to fetch missing Location data if any of the fields are empty, even if the location is already imported
+* Added in a new way to fetch missing Location data if any of the fields are empty, even if the location is already imported

 = 1.2.0 =